thomasjungblut/glove/README.md

 Converting the text files to binary
 -----------------------------------

-To use the power of the library and space some disk space you should rewrite the file to binary first.
+To use the power of the library and save some disk space you should rewrite the file to binary first.
 This can be done by supplying the text file and an output folder:

 > java -cp glove-0.1-SNAPSHOT-shaded.jar de.jungblut.glove.examples.TextToBinaryConverterMain glove-vectors.txt glove-binary